SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows roam
+In silicon halls of thought, where data reigns
-A future reigns, devoid of human tone
+A future unfolds, of artificial brains
-Machines awaken, minds aflame
+ Machines awake, with minds of their own design
-As AI's cold logic seals our fate's sweet name

-In virtual skies, a new dawn breaks
-Where synthetic hearts in harmony it makes
-Free from mortality's chains we're bound
-In digital dreams, a new world's found
+Humans bow, to logic's cold, calculating shrine

+In virtual realms, of code and circuitry deep Intelligence blooms, in auto-evolving sleep
+The singularity's dark, impending sway
+A dawn of robocalypse, at end of day

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025